McGillX/mcgillx-how-to/docs/mdfiles/get_class_results_to_a_problem.md

 ## Download Class Results to a Problem

+Some McGillX courses use problems to survey the class.
+They offer greater variety of answer format in contrast to polls.
+Answers to these surveys as sometimes collected and displayed to the class.

 1. Find the problem location in the courseware.
 2. Click **STAFF DEBUG INFO**, and note the location.
 3. Then go to the **Instructor** tab, click **DATA DOWNLOAD**, and click **answer_distribution.csv**.